sayyed-aftab/sayyed-aftab/README.md

 - 👋 Hi, I’m @sayyed-aftab
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data analysis and Artificial intelligence
-- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Sayyed Aftab
   Follow me on Linkedin